ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 This section describes how to generate a UUIDv1 or UUIDv6 value if an IEEE 802 address is not available, or its use is not desired.

+Implementations MAY leverage MAC address randomization techniques (IEEE 802.11bh) as an alternative to the pseudo-random logic provided in this section.

-Implementations obtain a 47 bit cryptographic-quality random number as per {{unguessability}} and use it as the low 47 bits of the node ID.
+Alternatively, implementations MAY elect to obtain a 47 bit cryptographic-quality random number as per {{unguessability}} and use it as the low 47 bits of the node ID.
 Implementations MUST set the least significant bit of the first octet of the node ID set to 1, to create a 48 bit node id.
 This bit is the unicast/multicast bit, which will never be set in IEEE 802 addresses obtained from network cards.
 Hence, there can never be a